SAN vs. NAS: Which One You Should Choose - Qiling

 • Excellent accessibility

-• Allows scaling storage capacity without replacing existing servers or shutting down the Network
+• This solution enables scaling storage capacity without the need to replace existing servers or shut down the network, allowing for seamless and efficient upgrades.

 • Quickly store and serve files